-The Speaker Series Chairs are responsible for planning and executing the year-round Speaker Series events.
-They begin planning in the summer.
-Throughout the year, they find and contact speakers, publicize speakers, reserve locations, work with clubs involved in Speaker Series, work with teachers interested in bringing speakers, and take care of the logistics involved in the production of a successful event.
-They invite speakers who will inspire and engage students.
-They are responsible for Wellness Week.
+The Speaker Series Chair is responsible for planning and executing the year-round Speaker Series events.
+S/he begins planning in the summer.
+Throughout the year, s/he finds and contacts speakers, publicizes speakers, reserves locations, works with clubs involved in Speaker Series, works with teachers interested in bringing speakers, and takes care of the logistics involved in the production of a successful event.
+S/he invites speakers who will inspire and engage students.
+S/he is responsible for Wellness Week.

 The Staff Liaisons serve as the link between faculty and students.
 They are responsible for informing the staff of upcoming events, working at parent coffees, organizing Staff Appreciation Week, staff gifts, Staff Member of the Week, and faculty breakfasts.
 They attend all Leadership Team, PTSA, and school site council meetings as representatives of UHS students and staff.